 Our fellows are the leaders of our movement’s social justice work today.
 They don’t have to wait until they can vote, or until they are “grown up” to make a difference – they can take action now.
 Our youth leaders finish the fellowships empowered and prepared to lead their peers in justice work.

 In 2021, we are focused exclusively on the RAC Teen Racial Justice Fellowship, which is the perfect next step after L’Taken or the RAC Social Justice Academy (though they're not necessary prerequisites).
-Sign up to learn when the Fall Fellowship application opens (Summer 2021).
+You can sign up to learn when the Fall Fellowship application opens (August 2021).

 What is the RAC Teen Racial Justice Fellowship?